 Blue wedding flowers are becoming increasingly popular.
 Blue is a lovely color to include in your wedding scheme.
-Blue represent sincerity and faithfulness.
+The color blue represents sincerity and faithfulness.

 Pamela Kazmierczak (owner of wedding-planning-101.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees through advertising and linking to amazon.com.

 On my pages you will find text links and photo links to amazon products as well as other programs I am an affiliate of.
 I also use other forms of advertising such as google adsense.